kojix2/deepl-cli/README.md

 ### Download

-- Download the Linux binary from the [Releases](https://github.com/kojix2/deepl-cli/releases)
+- Download the binary from the [Releases](https://github.com/kojix2/deepl-cli/releases)
-- Unzip: `tar -xvf deepl.tar.gz`
-- Move to the executable path: `sudo mv deepl /usr/local/bin/`

-Note: Binaries for Linux are statically linked.
-For macOS, we recommend using homebrew.
+- Binaries for Linux are statically linked.
+- For macOS, we recommend using homebrew.

 ### Homebrew